Priyanshi-Raj/Job-recommendation-system-engage/README.md

 2. Install all the libraries mentioned in the [requirements.txt](https://github.com/kishan0725/Movie-Recommendation-System-with-Sentiment-    Analysis/blob/master/requirements.txt) file

-3. Get the data from dataset folder
+3. Get the data from dataset folder in this [drive link](https://drive.google.com/drive/folders/1jGbHGVFk_FtySDhIKmZd1VjJdtfuq-bI?usp=sharing)

 4. Open your terminal/command prompt from your project directory and run the file in virtual environment.
 6. Type the command [streamlit run app.py]